-Students are required to complete the MRI screening form prior to any MRI rotation.
+Students are required to complete the MRI screening form at orientation.
 This form will be reviewed with the Clinical Coordinator and the MRI Tech and will be retained in the student record.
+Students are mandated to notify the program faculty should his/her status change once the form has been completed.